-If you're championing company-wide adoption of an employee communication platform, you already know that you need to justify value beyond a tool for only internal communications.
+If you’re championing company-wide adoption of an employee engagement app, you already know that you need to justify value beyond a tool for only internal communications.

 Given that an employee app reaches your workforce directly on their devices, this could go past an internal comms medium and also be a training portal for HR, or a tool used to digitize health and safety processes for operations.
 With so many teams being either fully or partially remote, the need for an app that digitizes the workplace is greater than it was in 2019.